micromdm/micromdm/website/content/blog/wwdc21-declarative-management.md

 }
 ```

 In this example the `Error.MissingState` is telling us (I think) that one of the declarations is out of date and was retrieved.
-We'll get follow-up status updates letting us know each configuration was eventually "valid" and "active".
+We'll get follow-up status updates letting us know each configuration was eventually "valid" or "invalid", it seems, too.

 To get updated/changed items make some trivial change to one of the declarations in the toy server then send another `DeclarativeManagement` command.
 The device will check-in, fetch the declaration items, compute any changes, request the changed declarations, try to apply them, and send back statuses.

-Note the toy server writes out each status to disk, as well with the enrollment ID and timestamp in the filename.
+Note the toy server writes out each status to disk with the enrollment ID and timestamp in the filename.

 ## Feedback & Future